Diamond Cut Grade – Everything You Need To Know

 - Girdle thickness

-A relatively recent addition to Diamond cut grading is the size of the star facets as being too long or short can impact the way that light interacts with the Diamond.
+A relatively recent addition to Diamond cut grading is the length of the star facets as being too long or short can impact the way that light interacts with the Diamond.

 The size of the star facets is measured as a percentage of the distance between the girdle and the edge of the table.